bdperkin/haproxytech/SOURCES/dataplaneapi.configuration.md

            user dataplaneapi insecure-password mypassword

  - Change the ***user*** and ***insecure-password*** values to those of your choice.
 You may also add additional ***user*** lines.
  - It is suggested to use an encrypted password instead of an insecure plain text password.
-To generate an encrypted password
+To generate an encrypted password, install the **mkpasswd** package and then run the following command:
+ -

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTM2NzQyMTY4MiwtMTgyMDgxMDUzOSwxNT
+eyJoaXN0b3J5IjpbMTg3NjA1OTYyMywtMTgyMDgxMDUzOSwxNT
 kyNDQ1OTA2LDI1OTE4MjE2MCwxODAzODA3ODU2XX0=
 -->